Just because you can eat food out of it, doesn’t mean it’s a good idea.

 - Many 3D printer hot ends contain materials that are certainly not food safe.
 The only exception being the new all stainless steel model by Prusa.
 So if you are not using an all stainless steel hot end, trace amounts of nasties could find their way from your printer hot end, into your model and eventually into your food.

 - Most PLA is coloured.
 So other additives have been added to your PLA to give it a funky colour.
-If you are printing things that contact foods, you should stick with ‘virgin’ or ‘natural’ PLA like what you can find at Diamond Age Solutions.
+If you are printing things that contact foods, you should stick with ‘virgin’ or ‘natural’ PLA.

 - It is going to be near impossible to keep your printed objects clean.
 3D prints are covered with nooks and crannies like those that PomeroyB illustrates under their microscope.
 These little pores, when filled with food are a fertile breading ground for bacteria that could give you a nasty case of food poisoning.
 You should consider prints that come in contact with food as disposable, and throw them away after use.